-While our focus in answering the questions outlined above is new economic geography, we do not want to claim primacy for geography over other factors determining prosperity.
+While our focus in answering the questions outlined above is 'new economic geography', we do not want claim primacy for geography over other factors determining prosperity.
 Growth takes hold in a country for a wide variety of (poorly understood) reasons.
 This paper is not going to resolve the relative importance of endowments, institutions, technology, or geography (particularly since most of them are, in any case, endogenous variables).
-Sound policy is essential for growth, and it is clear that good location is neither necessary (New Zealand) nor sufficient (Albania) for prosperity.
-The point is simply that a new economic geography perspective provides a number of additional insights of existing patterns of activity and the forces driving future changes.
+It is clear that good location is neither necessary (New Zealand) nor sufficient (Albania) for prosperity.
+The point simply that a new economic geography perspective provides a number of additional insights.

 The paper proceeds as follows.
 The next three sections discuss three key propositions.
-The first is that proximity to other economic agents-workers, consumers, and firms-is good for productivity (first section).
-The second is that large income disparities are a perfectly natural outcome of a world in which proximity matters (second section), and the third is that the effects of increased trade are potentially ambiguous-there are circumstances in which cheaper spatial interactions cause inequality, not convergence (third section).
-With these building blocks in place, the paper then turns to a discussion of forces shifting the present economic geography of the world and argues that this is taking the form of a "lumpy dispersion" of activity.
+The first is that proximity to other economic agents - workers, consumers, and firms -- is good for productivity (section 1).
+The second is that large income disparities are a perfectly natural outcome of a world in which proximity matters (section 2), and the third is that the effects of increased trade are potentially ambiguous - there are circumstances in which cheaper spatial interactions cause inequality, not convergence (section 3).
+With these building blocks in place, the paper then turns to a discussion of forces shifting the present economic geography of the world, and argues that this is taking the form of a 'lumpy dispersion' of activity.

-Proximity and productivity
+1. Proximity and productivity

 The first proposition is that proximity to other people is good for productivity.
 What is the evidence, and what are the economic mechanisms that drive the effect?
-There is a long list of mechanisms which we organize under two headings: product markets and labor markets.
-The headings correspond loosely to different spatial scales; some of the product market effects might operate over long distances, while labor market effects are short-range, even coming down to the benefits of face-to-face contact.
+There is a long list of mechanisms which we organize under two headings; product markets, and labor markets.
+The headings correspond loosely to different spatial scales; some of the product market effects might operate over long distances, while labor market are short range, even coming down to the benefits of face-to-face contact.

-Product markets
+Product markets:

 The most immediate effect of proximity is that it saves transport and other trade costs.
-Thus, if two producers have identical physical productivity, the one producing in the large market will have higher productivity in value terms because it does not have to bear the transport costs of shipping the good to remote consumers.
-This producer will also have lower-cost intermediate inputs, not having to absorb its share of shipping costs on these inputs.
-The combined effect of transport costs squeezing the producer's value added both from above and below (in other words, on final and intermediate products) can have quantitatively large effects on measured productivity.
+Thus, if two producers have identical physical productivity the one producing in the large market will have higher productivity in value terms, since it does not have to bear the transport costs of shipping the good to remote consumers.
+Furthermore, this producer will also have lower cost intermediate inputs, not having to absorb its share of shipping costs on these inputs.
+The combined effect of transport costs squeezing the producer's value added both from above and below (i.e., on final and intermediate products) can give quantitatively large effects on measured productivity.

-Trade costs, of course, should be thought of in much more general terms than just freight charges.
-Time in transit is costly (as much as 0.5 percent of the value of goods shipped per day, according to work by Hummels, 2000).
-This high cost of time in transit comes partly from the costs of carrying stock, and also from the likelihood that long transit times reduce the reliability and predictability of deliveries.
-It also makes firms slower to respond to changing demand conditions or costs levels, and this by itself can be a force for the clustering of activities (Harrigan and Venables, 2006).
+Trade costs should, of course, be thought of in much more general terms than just freight charges.
+Time in transit is costly (up to as much as 0.5% of the value of goods shipped per day according to work by Hummels 2000).
+This high cost of time in transit comes partly from the costs of carrying stock, and also from the likelihood that long transit times reduces the reliability and predictability of deliveries.
+It also makes firms slower to respond to changing demand conditions or costs levels, and this by itself can be a force for the clustering of activities to (see Harrigan and Venables 2005).